rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 ROM provides an alternative way of handling persistence and related concerns.
-It focuses on *simplicity* by providing enough *abstractions* to help you efficiently turn your raw data into meaningful information.
+It focuses on *simplicity* by providing enough *abstractions* to help you efficiently **turn your raw data into meaningful information**.

-While many ORMs focus on objects and state tracking, ROM focuses on data and transformations.
-Users of ROM implement `Relations` which map one-to-one with datasets (eg: tables).
-Then using the relations you can associate them with other relations and query the dataset using features offered by the datastore.
-Once raw data has been loaded it gets coerced into configured datatypes and from there can mapped into whatever format is needed by the application domain including custom type objects, helpful ROM Structs or plain old ruby hashes.
+While many ORMs focus on objects and state tracking, **ROM focuses on data and transformations**.
+Users of ROM implement `Relations`, which give access to data.
+Then using the relations you can associate them with other relations and query the data using features offered by the datastore.
+Once raw data has been loaded, it gets coerced into configured data types, and from there can be mapped into whatever format is needed by the application domain, including plain ruby hashes, convenient ROM Structs or custom objects.

-The important concept above is during the entire process there is no dirty tracking, no identity management, no mutable state or anything else.
+The important concept above is that during the entire process there is no dirty tracking, no identity management and no mutable state.
 Just *pure* data being loaded and mapped as result of a **direct** request made from the application domain.
 Data can be persisted in ways that take advantage of the features provided by the datastore and the application domain can receive that data in any form it needs.
-Furthermore you get the added benefits of:
+Furthermore, you get the added benefits of:

 * decoupling the application from the persistence layer without sacrificing flexibility, and

-  * bypassing the critical problems associated with object relational mapping.
+* bypassing the critical problems associated with object relational mapping and mutable state

 Most likely, a decent percentage of developers will see the added abstractions as extraneous boilerplate.
-For those people we ask that you give ROM a chance, embrace its patterns and principles and see just how much easier it is pull and transform your data.
+For those people we ask that you give ROM a chance, embrace its patterns and principles and see just how much easier it is to pull and transform your data.
 For those who have been burned by *simple* ORMs in the past, ROM represents a real, solid alternative.